traveltime-dev/geopoint-visualizer/README.md

     --help
         Display this help text.
     --swap
-        Flag to indicate if latitude and longitude should be swapped (default - false) --download
+        Flag to indicate if latitude and longitude should be swapped --download
         Flag to indicate if image should be downloaded to outputDir --browser